rizac/stream2segment/README.md

   been downloaded in order to customize and improve further downloads

-* **Simple Python objects representing stored data and relationships**, easy to work with in any kind of custom code.
+* **Simple Python objects representing stored data and relationships**, easy to work with in any kind of custom code accessing the database.
 For instance, a segment is represented by a `Segment` object with its data, metadata and related objects easily accessible through its attributes, e.g., `segment.stream()`, `segment.maxgap_numsamples`, `segment.event.magnitude`, `segment.station.network`, `segment.channel.orientation_code` and so on.